 - MetroKC tuition rate available for Missouri students

 - Education Recognition Program certification through the National Strength and Conditioning Association (NSCA)

 - Credentialed, experienced faculty

-- KU School of Education ranked #1 by U.S. News and World Report
+- KU School of Education recognized as one of the top 20 public education schools in the nation by U.S. News & World Report

 - Hands-on curriculum with real-world application